LoopedIn/loopedin-web/README.md

 **Running the app**:

 After setting up the firebase credentials, and installing docker.
+In the home path of the project (final-project-cookie-crumbs-1/), run:-

 ```bash
 docker-compose build
 docker-compose up
 ```
-The app should run on http://0.0.0.0:8080/
+The app should run on http://localhost:3000/

+We are live on https://loopedin.site/

 # References
 - https://github.com/mui-org/material-ui/tree/master/docs/src/pages/getting-started/templates/sign-in-side